 |Palace of Fine Arts from the Marina|

 We now enjoy the 2010 restoration of the Palace of Fine Arts.
 This is the only remaining building from 1915 Panama-Pacific International Exhibition, when San Francisco celebrated the opening of the Panama Canal after recovering from the 1906 earthquake.
 San Francisco kept this favorite building after the fair, which was originally designed to look like a Roman ruin.

-I enjoy walking and sitting by the lagoon at the Palace, there are a couple of things you might find interesting to do.
+I enjoy walking and sitting by the lagoon at the Palace.
+A couple of things you might find interesting to do.

-Sometimes I forget to tell people about this fun, geeky attraction for the entire family, the Exploratorium.
+A fun, geeky attraction (found at Pier 15 now) for the entire family is the Exploratorium.
 I have been and found that you will stay the entire day exploring.
 The science and technology museum is where over 500,000 visitors each year explore the hands-on exhibits.
-It is open Tuesday – Sunday, 10 – 5, and free the first Wednesday of each month.
-(415) 561-0360
+Visitor information may be found at the website.

 Don't forget you may attend events at the Palace of Fine Arts Theatre.
 Find information about different events and tickets, prices, and dates at their website.

 Have you found the miniature replica of the Palace of Fine Arts, as a symbol of San Francisco, located in Disney’s California Adventure?

 And, did you know a 1976 presidential debate between Jimmy Carter and Gerald Ford was held at the Palace of Fine Arts Theatre?

 Do you like this article?
 Please leave answers to the above quiz in the comments below.
 And share with your friends.

 ~~~The Fun Tour Guru